GeronimoChen/AIAI-Supernova/README.md

 All the spectral simulations use a same density structure (but the real density in the simulation is still changing, because not allowing the element abundances sum to one is effectively changing that), and it is "IGmodel/Density.dat".
 "DD-Sprinter-Lumi8.67.yml" is a example of my configurations of running TARDIS simulation.

+In the "DataProduct/", the yaml file, the element abundance, the TARDIS calculted temperature and the TARDIS calculated spectra for 11 of 2000-10000 Angstrom SNe spectra and 15 of 3000-5200 Angstrom SNe spectra are given, the relating observational spectra are available in the "ObserveSpectra/" directory.

+## Supplementary Pictures for the Paper

+In the "DataProduct/PaperPlots/".
+Apart from the pictures shown on the paper, it also contains the simulated spectra from the "predict median" element; the nickle element abundance versus stretch fitting using emcee; nickle's one-sigma variation on simulated spectra, etc.

 ## To-Do Lists

 I have not formalized the code for the 3000-5200 Angstrom wavelength spectra, and the code for absolute luminosity predictions.